URINARY INCONTINENCE : LASER TREATMENT

 The advantages of laser treatment are :

-• Safety and effectiveness : laser treatment is a safe and effective solution, with long-lasting results for many patients.
+• Safety and effectiveness : the treatment is reliable, with progressive and long-lasting results observed in many patients.

 Results before / after laser treatment for urinary incontinence

-The results are relatively quick.
-One month after the first session, urine leakage is significantly reduced.
-Optimal results are achieved between four and six months after the session.
+The results are quite fast.
+One month after the first session, leakage is reduced.
+The optimal result is obtained four to six months after the session.

 • Reduction in urine leakage : noticeable improvement in bladder control.